 Vertech Capital & University of Montana

 Vertech Capital, together with the University of Montana and the U.S. Embassy, is seeking Singaporean English-speaking professionals aged 25-35 for a five-week professional and cultural civic engagement program in the U.S. This exchange program is an all-expense paid program.
-The Spring 2020 cohort will take place from April 23rd to May 16th, 2020.
+The Fall 2020 cohort will take place from October 13th to November 19th, 2020.

 The YSEALI Civic Engagement Fellows Program is designed to promote mutual understanding, enhance leadership and professional skills, and build sustainable partnerships between emerging leaders from Southeast Asia and the U.S.